krisrowe/monarch-access/CONTRIBUTING.md

 ```

 Tests use a local provider with TinyDB, so no network access or authentication is required.
 Test data is auto-generated from `tests/fixtures/test_data_seed.json` on first run.

+## Related

+This project follows a CLI/MCP/SDK layered architecture pattern.
+For documentation of this pattern and exploration of common utilities, see [experiment-cli-mcp-sdk](https://github.com/krisrowe/experiment-cli-mcp-sdk).